cryptoworkbench/cryptoworkbench/actual_code/project_code/prime_table_generator/README.md

 This command would make me generate an external prime table with all the primes greater than 1 and less than 20 in it.

 I do like to store in the name of such a prime table file the number of primes within it.
 Unfortunately however, at the moment when I open a new filestream for generating such an external prime table file, I do not yet know how many primes will be in there by the time that I close this filestream (a pitfall of using Eratosthenes's sieve for finding prime numbers that inherently cannot be dealt with, since it's intrinsic to it's methodology).
-So instead I write to 'primes\_less\_than\_20'.
+So initially I output to 'primes\_less\_than\_20'.

 Then:
 ```bash